gas-was-taken/OpenGamepadUI-legendary/README.md

 > [!WARNING]
 > This plugin is still being worked on.
 Use it at your own risk.

-This repository contains a plugin for [OpenGamepadUI](https://github.com/ShadowBlip/OpenGamepadUI) that adds support for Epic Games using [legendary](https://github.com/derrod/legendary).
+This repository contains a plugin for [OpenGamepadUI](https://github.com/ShadowBlip/OpenGamepadUI) that adds support for Epic Games using [legendary](https://github.com/derrod/legendary) and [umu-launcher](https://github.com/Open-Wine-Components/umu-launcher).

 ## Requirements

-To make the plugin, you will need `legendary` installed and the dependencies for OpenGamepadUI listed [here](https://opengamepadui.readthedocs.io/en/latest/contributing/development/building_from_source.html#build-requirements).
+To make the plugin, you will need to have `legendary` and `umu-launcher` installed.
+The dependencies for OpenGamepadUI listed [here](https://opengamepadui.readthedocs.io/en/latest/contributing/development/building_from_source.html#build-requirements) are also required.

 ## Usage